KWaniova/TextsClassification/README.md

 # TextsClassification
-Project for the subject Natural Language Processing on Jagiellonian University
+Project for the subject Natural Language Processing at the Jagiellonian University

 ## Description